SAP-samples/cloud-extension-s4hana-business-process/mission/develop-cap-app/README.md

     cf cs enterprise-messaging default BusinessPartnerValidation-ems -c em.json cf cs destination lite BusinessPartnerValidation-dest
     cf cs xsuaa application BusinessPartnerValidation-xsuaa -c xs-security.json cf cs connectivity lite BusinessPartnerValidation-cs
+    cf create-service-key BusinessPartnerValidation-ems emkey
     cds build --production

 > HINT: there is an additional way of deployment - either execute the steps before or the two below to achieve the same result: Run *mbt build -p=cf* followed by cf *deploy mta_archives/BusinessPartnerValidation_1.0.0.mtar*

 13. Open the manifest.yaml file and add your service names / replace existing ones with your services: ems, dest, xsuaa, database.
 Then open the manifest.yaml in gen/srv as well and add the services there as well.
+Set the Memory as 256MB.

 > Hint: to make sure that the services names match, execute the CF command *CF services* which lists the services you have created including their names.